-The Grande Royale Ükulelists of the Black Swamp are a ukulele and vocal quartet from Bowling Green, Ohio.
-They have performed at BG’s Black Swamp Arts Festival, Tiffin’s Friday Night Live, the Fayette Opera House, and Lansing’s Mighty Uke Day.
-The GRÜBS cover pop, rock, swing, folk, country, and show tunes–from Bertolt Brecht to Harry Belafonte to James Brown to the Beatles and beyond–and they perform original songs, too.
+The Grande Royale Ükulelists of the Black Swamp have been featured performers at the Black Swamp Arts Festival, Tiffin’s Friday Night Live, the Fayette Opera House, and Lansing’s Mighty Uke Day.
+The GRÜBS cover pop, rock, swing, folk, country, and show tunes – from Bertolt Brecht to Harry Belafonte to James Brown to the Beatles and beyond – and they perform original songs, too.
 Northwest Ohio’s premier ukulele quartet plucks and strums a full range of ukes, from bass to sopranissimo, to support their rich vocal harmonies, and they get audiences tapping their toes, singing along, and asking for more!

 The GRÜBS: A History